-Of the approximately ten species of echinacea that grow natively throughout the United States and into Canada, most are easily recognizable, bearing the telltale prominent brown to black seed producing center cone with bright purple to pink petals that arch down from the center.
+Of the approximately ten species of echinacea that grow natively throughout the United States and into Canada, most are easily recognizable, bearing the telltale, prominent, brown to black, seed-producing center cone with bright purple to pink petals that arch down from the center.
 However, one native variety, known as Echinacea paradoxa, stands out from other native echinacea plants.
-The “paradox” indicated in this variety’s name comes from the fact that it is the only native echinacea to produce yellow petals rather than the traditional pink to purple colored petals of most naturally occurring species.
+The “paradox” indicated in this variety’s name comes from the fact that it is the only native echinacea to produce yellow petals rather than the traditional pink to purple colored petals of the most naturally occurring species.

 About Yellow Coneflowers

-The exception is Echinacea paradoxa, which bears yellow petals atop stiff, sturdy 24- to 36-inch () tall stems.
-Yellow coneflower grows as a hardy perennial in U.S. zones 3-9 but commonly occurs naturally in regions of the Ozarks, such as Missouri, Arkansas, Oklahoma and Texas.
+The exception is Echinacea paradoxa, which bears yellow petals atop stiff, sturdy 24- to 36-inch (61-91.5 cm.) tall stems.
+Yellow coneflower grows as a hardy perennial in U.S. zones 3-9 but commonly occurs naturally in regions of the Ozarks, such as Missouri, Arkansas, Oklahoma, and Texas.
 In the right conditions, they can naturalize into large clumps or colonies of yellow coneflower plants.
 Their seeds will also self-sow readily in ideal locations.

 How to Grow Yellow Coneflower

 The ideal conditions for growing yellow coneflowers include full sun to part shade and alkaline soil.
 Yellow coneflower plants are not too picky when it comes to soil moisture.
-Their deep taproot allows them to tolerate wet or dry soils, pulling up water, oxygen and nutrients hidden deep within the soil, making them excellent additions to native prairie beds, wildflower bioswales and rain gardens.
+Their deep taproot allows them to tolerate wet or dry soils, pulling up water, oxygen, and nutrients that are hidden deep within the soil, making them excellent additions to native prairie beds, wildflower bioswales, and rain gardens.
 However, the soil pH may need to be adjusted if it is naturally acidic.

-Not only is yellow echinacea tolerant of challenging soil conditions, they are also rarely bothered by deer or rabbit.
+Not only is yellow echinacea tolerant of challenging soil conditions, but they are also rarely bothered by deer or rabbits.
 Plant yellow coneflower plants as natural borders to deter animal and rodent pests.

 As native wildflowers, growing yellow coneflowers in U.S. gardens benefits native pollinators.
 The plants bloom from early summer through fall, providing reliable nectar for many native bees and butterflies.
 When spent blooms are allowed to go to seed, they provide food for native songbirds, such as goldfinches and cardinals.